 and while testing it in runtime, this component is always functional.

-- The communication is done for Ethernet-client or for serial link (COM1, COM2 ...).
+- The communication is done for Ethernet (PROMOTIC application is client) or for serial link (COM1, COM2 ...).

 - This is a network communication, i.e. one PmaComm object can communicate with multiple devices (the protocol supports multiple device addressing).